red-pencil/curriculum-vitae/index.md

 Mar 2019 - May 2019 \| Auckland, New Zealand

 - Auckland Bioengineering Institute, University of Auckland
-- Developed remote cooperation and existence applications on mobile platform.
+- Developed applications of remote cooperation and remote access on mobile platform.
 - Designed and advised the prototypes and products for commercialization of XR technology.